 A great way to build personal connections with the rest of your remote team workers is to share fresh tidbits about each other at the start of each of your virtual meetings.

 It can be anything, and it is important that everyone is comfortable in the knowledge that there is no pressure to share anything they don’t want to.

 Ideally, each remote team member takes their turn to share one personal achievement from their last week (as mentioned above, this can be anything!), as well as something they have accomplished at work that they are proud of.

 Not only does this keep each member of the remote team in the loop of each others’ activities, they also get to know each other that little bit better.
+For that goal, you can find plenty of team building ideas to help your employees to engage with each other.
 This is important when working remotely, because the closer you bring the remote team together, the better the quality of work the team is likely to output.